derekshoneycutt/AsyncAwaitTutorial/README.md

 1. IEnumerable iterator / yield return : Uses compiler sugar to make iterators easy to write and read
 1. Task iterator : Demonstrates iterating over Tasks returned by yield return to simulate async/await (Uses custom task class because TaskCompletionSource not introduced yet)
 1. Custom await-able : Demonstrates how a task can become available to await -- first real use of async/await
-1. Async/Await : First full, basic demonstration of async/await with standard Tasks only
+1. Async/Await : First full, basic demonstration of async/await with standard Tasks only.
+Includes ConfigureAwait(false) applied everywhere.
 1. TaskCompletionSource : Demonstrates how to represent synchronous or managed operations alongside asynchronous code via a custom managed Thread and TaskCompletionSource
 1. CancellationToken : Demonstrate the use of cancellation tokens with asynchronous code.
 This fully brings everything so far into one sample.
 1. Enumerable of Tasks : Gets a basic feel for the logic behind IAsyncEnumerable